skywind3000/vim-quickui/README.md

 I am trying to add relative number to this plugin.
 If you've used the relativenumber of vim before, you'll be familiar with it.

-As so far, preliminary supports for these widgets are available.
+As so far, preliminary supports for these widgets are available. (vim olny)
 * Menu
 * Context menu